 What is file management?

 File management is just what you think it is: managing files such as images, videos, documents, and everything in between.
 But there’s a lot to ‘managing’ files.
 This can be all activities relating to storing, organizing, and sharing content—which is something that is increasingly essential these days for both individuals and organizations.
-More reason to make sure that file management is as efficient and fuss-free as possible.
+More reason to make sure that file managing is as efficient and fuss-free as possible.

-There are many software solutions that can meet this need; the most popular and widely used file management software is called digital asset management (aka DAM.)
+There are many software solutions that can meet this need; the most popular and widely used file manager software is called digital asset management (aka DAM.)
 DAM’s primary focus is the effective management and organization of rich media assets (images, videos, and PDFs), emerging content formats (gifs, podcasts), as well as more standard file types (XLS and word docs) too.

 What are the benefits of file management software?